/etc/systemd/system/p2proxy.service

 - Every per-server SOCKS5 port (

--p 1080:1080, etc.) so clients on the host or network can reach it. - The libp2p UDP port (
+-p 1080:1080, etc.) so clients on the host or network can reach it. - The metrics port (

--p 45445:45445/udp).
-Not strictly required, but improves direct-vs-relay connectivity.
+listen_addrs, publish that port too — not strictly required, but it improves direct-vs-relay connectivity.

 docker-compose